 It's a fascinating subject to read about, one on which I geeked-out for hours on end after Elena's lesson.
 And if you're like me and want to know more, you must read the world's most entertaining, informative article about nixtamalization: Dave Arnold's Mesoamerican Miracle Megapost, where he even figures out a way to nixtamalize rye.
 That guy is my hero.

 I was lucky that our expedition to Elena's coincided with my favorite gringo farmer's visit to Mexico, and that we were able to learn nixtamalizing together, especially since corn is one of his favorite crops to grow.
 We arrived at Elena's in the late afternoon.
 We first chatted and walked around, tasting tamarind out of plump pods, straight from her tree.
 We admired her ciruela (plum) trees with their shapely branches, barren of leaves but covered in compact, yet-to-ripen green fruit.
 Elena's family may not have a lot in the way of economic wealth but they are rich people when it comes to food and knowledge, and the kind of abundance that fertile, healthy soils shower upon you.
-There is a fulfillment and dignity that comes from living a life where you are directly connected on a daily basis to the source of the food you eat.
+There is a fulfillment and dignity that comes from living a life where you are so directly connected to the source of the food you eat on a daily basis.

-Elena showed us the cream-colored ears of corn (with the occasional purple fleck) that her and her husband grow in the hills near their home and we compared notes on corn varieties.
+Elena showed us the cream-colored ears of corn (with the occasional purple fleck) that she and her husband grow in the hills near their home and we compared notes on corn varieties.
 When I told her that we grow a variety of deep yellow corn, she said "oh you're lucky, yellow corn is more flavourful than white!"
-In fact, I heard this from several people, which leads to the question of why white corn is so popular in Mexico, but I didn't get a chance to ask.
+In fact, I heard this from several people, but white corn seems to be favored in many parts of Mexico, due to the more pliable, workable tortillas it produces.
 But aside from the popularity of white corn, Mexican corn is a smorgasbord of all colours, shapes, and sizes... to be expected from the country known as the birthplace of corn.
 Having seen purple-blue, bright rose red, and even jade green Oaxacan corn, I am now dreaming of rainbows of tortillas.

 |One of the native corn varieties at the Mazunte organic farmer's market|